IlyaChichkov/freeos_uart_transactions/README.md

 - Synchronization bits at the start and end of package and checking of success package delivery
 - Connect up to 4 UART slaves and more with little code changes

+## Troubleshooting

+__Check following points:__

+- Wires connections
+- Baudrates both in the terminal and on the microcontroller
+- While adding new tasks check that they aren't empty
+- Try manual microcontroller reseting

 ## Build with

 - Discovery kit with STM32F303VC MCU